Carpenter Bees

 CARPENTER BEE PREVENTION

-Preventing carpenter bee damage is difficult (or nearly impossible) for several reasons.
-Protective insecticide sprays applied to wood surfaces are effective for only a short period of time, even when repeated every few weeks.
-Since the bees are not actually eating the wood and they are active over several weeks, they are rarely exposed to lethal doses of the pesticide.
-Second, since virtually any exposed wood on the house could be attacked, it is difficult and usually impractical and unsafe to try applying a pesticide to all possible sites where the bees might tunnel.
-Lastly, trying to spray bees that are seen hovering about is not a sensible (or particularly safe) use of pesticides either.
-Swatting hovering bees will often prove to be just as effective.
+Preventing carpenter bee damage is challenging (or nearly impossible) for several reasons.
+Protective insecticide sprays applied to wood surfaces are only effective for a short time, even when reapplied every few weeks.
+Since carpenter bees don’t consume the wood, and their activity spans several weeks, they are rarely exposed to lethal doses of pesticide.
+Additionally, because almost any exposed wood on a house can be targeted by these bees, applying pesticides to all potential sites is often impractical, unsafe, and ineffective.
+Attempting to spray hovering bees is also not a sensible or safe use of pesticides.
+Swatting them can often be just as effective.

-If possible, susceptible exterior parts of a building should be constructed out of hardwoods not normally attacked by the bees for nests.
-On all buildings, fill depressions and cracks in wood surfaces so they are less attractive.
-Paint or varnish exposed surfaces regularly to reduce weathering.
-Fill unoccupied holes with steel wool and caulk to prevent their reuse.
-Wait until after bees have emerged before filling the tunnels.
-Once filled, paint or varnish the repaired surfaces.
-Protect rough areas, such as ends of timbers, with wire screening or metal flashing.
+To minimize the risk of infestation, consider using hardwoods that carpenter bees are less likely to target for nesting.
+On all buildings, fill any cracks or depressions in wood surfaces to make them less attractive.
+Regularly paint or varnish exposed surfaces to reduce weathering.
+If you find unoccupied holes, fill them with steel wool and caulk to prevent reuse, but wait until the bees have emerged before sealing the tunnels.
+Once filled, repaint or re-varnish the repaired areas.
+Protect rough spots, like the ends of timbers, with wire screening or metal flashing.

 BACK TO MAIN PAGE